 On 2 March 2023, ONS released its reconciliation of the 2021 Census and the Mid-Year Estimates (MYE), rolled forward from 2011.
 The results confirmed that for more than 30 local authorities, the rolled forward estimates had proved to be substantially too large or too small: out by more than 5%.
 Notably in places like Cambridge, Coventry, Sheffield and Westminster.

 But that way of stating the errors: as a percent of the total population, conceals the serious nature of the problem.
 It is not the total of the population which matters.
-It is the actual difference, the overstatement or understatement of the estimated numbers of people.
-Because it is that difference that determines the need for more homes, schools, clinics, hospitals, roads and other public services.
-If you look at the estimated number as a proportion of the actual number, then the rolled forward estimate of the increase for Coventry was 100% too large, leading to large amounts of the green belt being bulldozed forever on the basis of inaccurate population forecasts.
+It is the change since the last census, the overstatement or understatement of the increase or decrease which matters .
+Because it is that addition [or loss] of peoplethat determines the need for more homes, schools, clinics, hospitals, roads and other public services.
+If you look at the estimated increase as a proportion of the actual increase, then the rolled forward estimate of growth for Coventry was 100% too large, leading to large amounts of the green belt being bulldozed forever on the basis of inaccurate population forecasts.
 Those numbers spelled the death-knell for ancient hedges, fields, and wildlife.
 Similar calamities occurred in Canterbury, Sheffield, and Guildford.

 For Cambridge, the opposite was true.
 The Rolled Forward Mid-Year Estimates in 2021, understated the actual population growth by 1000%.
 Only 10% of the actual population increase was predicted.
 On the back of the MYE rolled forward from 2011, Cambridge would only have needed an extra 913 homes between 2011 and 2021.
 In fact, given the size of actual population increase, it needed 9480 new homes, to provide for all the newcomers!